 There is an additional charge for housing during Winter, Spring, and Summer Breaks.

-Contact the Office of Residence Life and Housing Services for the cost and procedures for staying on campus during these breaks.
+Contact the Office of Residence Life for the cost and procedures for staying on campus during these breaks.

 Short Term Accomodations